I CAN SEE INTO THE FUTURE

 As the world moves to collecting energy at its point of use, it is worth investigating what could happen when things go wrong.

-Home-sized lithium batteries make solar viable, collecting energy during the day and storing it for use at night in new batteries made by such companies as Samsung, Tesla and Bosch.
+Home-sized lithium batteries make solar viable, collecting energy during the day and storing it for use at night in new batteries made by such companies as LG, Samsung, Tesla and Bosch.

 Now I have no doubt that the safety systems of the batteries and the solar arrays are infallible.
 Just like the Titanic.
 But what happens an iceberg comes along in the form of a house fire caused by some other reason, such as a wildfire (U.S.A.), or bushfire (Australia).
 Or, say, a car running into the side of the house.
 Or an aircraft.